Alessandra Macinghi Strozzi: Death and legacy

 Strozzi's final preserved letter was written in 1470.
-She died of old age in March of 1471 and her death was recorded by her son Filippo in her book of accounts as occurring at the age of 63.
+She died of old age in March 1471 and her death was recorded by her son Filippo in her book of accounts as occurring at the age of 63.
 She was entombed within the Strozzi Chapel at what was then the Church of Santa Maria Novella.
 No portraits of her exist.

 Letters

-Letters written by Strozzi dating from August 24, 1447 until April 14, 1470 detail aspects of Strozzi's life.
+Letters written by Strozzi dating from August 24, 1447, until April 14, 1470, detail aspects of Strozzi's life.
 Additionally, they provide an insight into the life of a widow in fifteenth century Florence and detail additional aspects of culture and family life that provide valuable information to historians.
 These letters were preserved by her eldest surviving son, Filippo Strozzi the Elder, most likely as they contained details about financial transactions and negotiations that pertained to the family.
 All of the letters were written in Strozzi's hand and all except one of the seventy-three are addressed to either Filippo, Lorenzo, or Matteo as Strozzi updates them on the events in Florence involving family members and general major occurrences.